Juventus say prosecutors looking into terms of Ronaldo sale

 In the supplement to the cash call prospectus, Juventus said prosecutors were also looking at its financial statements for the first half of 2021 in relation to Ronaldo's sale.

-In August, Juventus reached an agreement to sell the Portuguese player to Manchester United for 23 million euros, including 8 million euros linked to the achievement of specific performance objectives.
+In August, Juventus reached an agreement to sell the Portuguese player to Manchester United for 23 million euros ($26 million), including 8 million euros linked to the achievement of specific performance objectives.

-It was not immediately clear which part of the transfer deal the investigation was focusing on.
+A judicial source said prosecutors were checking the accuracy of figures in the club's financial statement relating to the transaction after a wiretapped conversation between club officials mentioned a document that called into question the fairness of the accounting.

+Lawyers for Juventus and its managers said the new search did not reflect new charges being investigated, adding the warrant mentioned a document which had yet to be found.

-The club said in the document it did not believe the probe and the searches constituted a "material adverse change" under a contractual clause that would allow the banking consortium guaranteeing the cash call to withdraw its commitment.
+The club said in the supplement to the share issue document that it did not believe the investigation and the searches constituted a "material adverse change" under a contractual clause that would allow the banking consortium guaranteeing the cash call to withdraw its commitment.

-Juventus, which is one of 12 leading European clubs which made a failed attempt to set up a breakaway European Super League in April to beef up their finances, is controlled by Exor, the holding company of Italy's Agnelli family.
+Juventus, one of 12 leading European clubs that made a failed attempt to set up a breakaway European Super League in April to beef up their finances, is controlled by Exor, the holding company of Italy's Agnelli family.

 Exor has committed to subscribing to the cash call to keep its 63.8% stake.